alex-dees/jupyter-hub/README.md

 ## IAM

-Create a **RedshiftGetClusterCredentials** policy to allow [GetClusterCredentials](https://docs.aws.amazon.com/redshift/latest/mgmt/generating-iam-credentials-role-permissions.html).
+Create a **RedshiftGetClusterCredentials** policy to allow **test_user** to [GetClusterCredentials](https://docs.aws.amazon.com/redshift/latest/mgmt/generating-iam-credentials-role-permissions.html).
 The Redshift cluster and user are created later.

 ```